 It occurs to me that with the prohibitions, the rabbis create a space for us to experience the meaning of “rest” freely instead of dictating what our experience should be.
 They are, in effect, modeling the freedom of Shabbat, freedom of worship.

-The rabbis are confident that if we do not engage in the activities which fill our days, we will have a different kind of experience, an experience that will revolutionize our worldview.
+The rabbis are confident that if we do not engage in the activities which fill our days, we will have a different kind of experience, one that will revolutionize our worldview.
 The prohibitions create a space for each of us to have that experience.
-We enhance the possibility of experience by engaging in the positive activities.
+We enhance the possibility by consciously choosing different activities on Shabbat, activities time-tested to bring a certain quality of experience to the space in time we create.

 A tradition says that if every Jewish person observed Shabbat in all its particulars twice in a row, the Messiah would come (Shabbat 118).
 I believe that possibility exists because a complete Sabbath experience has the power to revolutionize perspective and worldview and as a result, one’s way of acting in the world.